Xiaohong-Deng/mooqita-icccg/README.md

 bundle exec cucumber
 ```

 If you install ruby gems inside the project directory you might want to skip the folder such that `simplecov` does not generate a large report file.
+What you need to do is add `add_filter "FOLDER_OR_FILE_TO_IGNORE"` to the block in `./.simplecov`.
+We have already done it for you if you choose `vendor` as the gem install directory.

 ### Run Project Locally in Development Environment